AppZung/react-native-code-push/docs/advanced-usage.md

 _NOTE: If needed, you could also implement a hybrid solution that allowed your end-users to toggle between different release channels, while also allowing your server to override that decision.
 This way, you have a hierarchy of "release channel resolution" that ensures your app has the ability to update itself out-of-the-box, your end users can feel rewarded by getting early access to bits, but you also have the ability to run A/B tests on your users as needed._

 Are you using dynamic release channel assignments?
 Contact us at hello@appzung.com so that we may provide better integration.

+### Using a custom server URL

+This module lets you change the targeted CodePush server URL, this can be used by:

+- People who use a self-hosted basic CodePush server like the open source Microsoft's code-push-server.
+Note that you won't be able to use most features of AppZung with these self-hosted servers.
+We're committed to keep this module compatible with the basic CodePush features so that our users are not locked in.
+- Enterprise clients with a custom AppZung infrastructure

+#### iOS

+Add a `CodePushServerURL` in the `Info.plist` targeting your code-push server.

+#### Android

+Add a `CodePushServerUrl` in your strings resources targeting your code-push server.